 The End of Big Names

 Some economists have suggested that major brands could disappear from the high street completely.
 Marks and Spencer have already cut 7000 jobs, and Debenhams have cut 14,000.
 WH Smith is considering cutting another 1,500, which equates to 11% of its staff.
 There are rumours of liquidation everywhere, and with the UK officially in the midst of a recession, it seems that the high street’s suffering has only just begun.
 If big names are to collapse completely, then the high street will be nearly unrecognisable in a year’s time.
 If those companies decide to shift their operations fully online, there could be devastating knock-on effects for smaller high street shops, too.
+Keep reading how to tame foxes in minecraft.

 Home Working Will Have an Effect